Dbutler24/butler-portfolio/final_part_3.md

 Given this audience, I made sure to define "AAPI" and clarify what type of film/TV was being looked at in this story: U.S. domestic movies and television.
 This needed to be specified because film and TV made in Asia, for example, would naturally include more Asian representation.
 It was unclear to a couple users what exactly this story was measuring.

 Further, I wanted to include a better transition into my final point about the rise in anti-Asian violence, which was feedback I received from some users and peers.
-Notably, some non-Asian users felt that the violence point was abrupt; however, it should be noted that the Asian-American user felt it was a logical transition and made sense.
+Notably, some non-Asian users felt that the violence point was abrupt; however, it should be noted that the Asian-American user I interviewed felt it was a logical transition and made sense.
+Naturally, it is a point that does not feel abrupt for AAPI folks.
 But since this is meant for a non-Asian audience, I wanted to take their note into consideration.
 I tried to find data on the types of AAPI representation that are harmful, but I struggled to find specific numbers, so instead I included a list of problematic Asian portrayals and common tropes/stereotypes so the audience at least has some idea of what this kind of negative representation might look like in media.
 I also included a couple of quotes from Asian-Americans on representation and racial violence, specifically.
 I think this will help create a bridge to that final visualization.

 In addition, I chose to visualize the increase in anti-Asian violence differently in the final version.
 Instead of using a scorecard to state the
 "1900% increase" statistic, I visualized the increase in incident reports that the coalition Stop AAPI Hate received in 2020.
 Based on feedback to show the values instead of the percentage, I depicted the increase in numbers, which went from approximately 100 in previous years to at least 30,00 in 2020.